TadeleZ/DSA2025/README.md

-  Comprehensive Documentation for WeightedGraph Implementation
+   Documentation for Graph travrsal visualizer Implementation

-This C++ program implements a **WeightedGraph** class to represent and manipulate a weighted directed graph.
+This C++ program implements a **GraphTraversalVisualizer** class to represent and manipulate a weighted directed graph.
 The graph is stored using an adjacency list, where each node maps to its neighbors and the corresponding edge weights.
 The program provides a menu-driven interface for interacting with the graph, allowing users to add nodes, edges, delete nodes, update edge weights, perform traversals (Breadth-First Search and Depth-First Search), find the shortest path using Dijkstra's algorithm, and print the graph.

 The implementation is designed to be modular, extensible, and user-friendly, making it suitable for educational purposes or as a foundation for more complex graph algorithms.
 Below is a detailed breakdown of the program's structure, functionality, and usage.